-172 Agreement to Promote Compliance with International Conservation and Management Measures by Fishing Vessels on the High Seas, Rome, 24 November 1993.
-In force 24 April 2003; 2221 UNTS 91.
+Agreement to Promote Compliance with International Conservation and Management Measures by Fishing Vessels on the High Seas, Rome, 24 November 1993.
+In force 24 April 2003; 2221 UNTS 91 fishers that do not comply with catch reporting requirements will not receive a fishing license for the following year.
+175

-173 Art.
+Art.
 III(5) of the Compliance Agreement.

-174 See also Art.
+See also Art.
 9(c) in this regard.